-More women than men have age-related macular degeneration, cataracts, and glaucoma, and they make up the majority of the 4.4 million Americans age 40 and older who are visually impaired.
+More women have age-related macular degeneration, cataracts, and glaucoma, making up most of the 12 million Americans age 40 and older who are visually impaired.

-Besides the impact of cost, dry eye disease and autoimmune diseases that impact the eyes are by nature more prevalent in women than in men.
+Besides the impact of cost, dry eye disease and autoimmune diseases that impact your eyes are, by nature, more prevalent in women than in men.

-In addition, some diseases, such as trachoma, are carried by children and easily passed on to others.
+In addition, children carry some diseases, such as trachoma, that are easily passed on to others.
 Trachoma is a type of conjunctivitis that is quite common in children.
-It’s transmission isn’t limited to women but since it’s transmitted by direct contact and more women presumably care for children, it’s natural that more women have it.
+Transmission isn’t limited to women, but since it’s transmitted by direct contact and more women care for children, it’s natural that more women have it.
 If left untreated, trachoma can lead to blindness.

 As the population ages, more women than men are likely to have eye disease in general.
 The number of Americans with age-related eye disease and the vision impairment that results is expected to double within the next three decades, according to Prevent Blindness.

-Women also live longer than men in the United States and the difference widens at the population ages.
-U.S. Census Bureau data shows that there are twice as many women over the age of 85 than men.
-This makes women naturally more likely to develop disease of the eye related to aging such as age-related macular degeneration.
+Women also live longer than men in the United States, and the difference widens at the population ages.
+U.S. Census Bureau data shows that there are nearly twice as many women over the age of 85 than men.
+That makes women naturally more likely to develop diseases of the eye related to aging, such as age-related macular degeneration.

 Women also are more likely to have untreated refractive errors and dry eye syndrome.
 Refractive errors include near-sightedness (or myopia), far-sightedness (or hyperopia), and astigmatism.
-These refractive errors can cause significant vision loss but are easily treated with glasses, contacts, or laser procedures such as LASIK.
+Refractive errors can cause significant vision loss but are easily treated with glasses, contacts, or laser procedures such as Lasik.

-Also, as the lens of the eye changes shape it hardens and become more opaque.
-This change, a cataract, grows as a person ages and early cataracts “create much of the untreated refractive errors in the aging female population,” says the American Foundation for the Blind.
+As the lens of the eye changes shape, it hardens and becomes more opaque.
+This change, a cataract, grows as a person ages.
+Early cataracts “create much of the untreated refractive errors in the aging female population,” says the American Foundation for the Blind.

 Dry eye syndrome, which can reduce vision and cause pain, is particularly connected to menopause and the hormonal imbalances it causes.
-Hormone replacement therapy was long thought to be a solution, but some newer studies show that it can actually make dry eye syndrome worse
+Hormone replacement therapy was long thought to be a solution, but some studies show that it can make dry eye syndrome worse.

 "Dry eye is more common after menopause.
 Women who experience menopause prematurely are more likely to have eye surface damage from dry eye," according to the National Eye Institute.

 Women have one more disadvantage when it comes to their eyes: makeup.
-All the accessories from mascara to fake eyelashes can create vision problems like infections when used improperly and without proper hygiene.
+Accessories from mascara to fake eyelashes can create vision problems, such as infections, when used improperly and without proper hygiene.